rnc/exploder/README.md

 * Any operation should be able to run a FileProcessor on it.
 * Any unpack operation should be able to ignore pre-configured set of suffixes.
 * Any unpack operation should be configurable to recurse or not.
-* Any unpack operation can utilise a temporary directory instead of target directory for unpacking
+* Any unpack operation can utilise a temporary directory instead of target directory for unpacking.
+It should be automatically cleaned up at the end.
- * FileProcessor can run over this.
- * Automatically cleaned up at the end.

-Take a directory structure and copy it and unpack it to a destination directory.
+Take a directory structure, copy it and unpack it to a destination directory.
  * Optionally recursively unpack all nested structures ( e.g. jar within a war )
- * Is NOT cleaned up at the end
+ * Is NOT cleaned up at the end (unless a temporary is configured).
- * If no target has been supplied use a temporary
+ * If a target has been configured copy to target directory else unpack in place.

 Take a file and unpack it to a destination directory.
  * Optionally recursively unpack all nested structures ( e.g. jar within a war )
- * Is NOT cleaned up at the end
+ * Is NOT cleaned up at the end (unless a temporary is configured).
- * If no target has been supplied use a temporary
+ * If a target has been configured copy to target directory else unpack in place.

 Take a URL and unpack to a destination directory.
  * Optionally recursively unpack all nested structures ( e.g. jar within a war )
- * Is NOT cleaned up at the end
+ * Is NOT cleaned up at the end (unless a temporary is configured).
  * URL should be downloaded to a temporary directory prior to commencing unpack.
  * If no target has been supplied use a temporary